Mirror Mirror On The Wall, Which Is The Fairest Diet Of Them All?

 Principle 7: Eat Raw Foods (And Other Healthy Cooking Tips)

 Learning how to cook food is what enabled our ancestors to evolve into the big-brained animals we are today.
-Cooking makes food taste better and helps to release its nutrients and calories, so human societies that faced regular food shortages were better able to make it through those periods of scarcity.
+Cooking makes food taste better and helps to release its nutrients and calories, so human societies which always faced regular food shortages were better able to make it through those periods of scarcity.
 Cooking also kills some of the harmful microorganisms that can make us sick and that was a huge advantage for humans, especially pre-refrigeration.

+For most of our evolutionary history, not getting enough calories to sustain us was one of our biggest problems.
 But today, we find ourselves struggling with the opposite problem: food overabundance.
 In the context of cheap, readily available calories from processed foods engineered to be hyper-delicious and addicting, we have become a society of overeaters.
 As with all things, there is a balance: too little and too much both create problems.

 In fact, many plant foods are subtly delicious when eaten raw.
 Dark green celery with a sprinkle of salt has a rich aroma and a wonderful crunchy texture.
 Deep red or orange bell peppers can be enjoyed like a sweet apple.
 Chilled Persian cucumbers have a great snap and are slightly sweet and juicy.
 And I always think back to my grandfather’s tomatoes… Sauteeing any of these foods in olive oil deepens their flavor but it also raises their GI, lowers their fiber content, and increases their usable calories.

 That is not to say that we should stop cooking.
 The raw food diet is another extreme eating strategy that falls short, theoretically and pragmatically, if ideal health is the goal.
-But part of the MHD is to try to eat some uncooked food each day.
+But part of the HD is to try to eat some uncooked food each day.
 In the black rice dish included above, I sprinkled some raw pomegranate seeds on top and added some radish kimchee on the side.
 They provided a crunchy textural counterpoint to the chewiness of the rice/nut/seed foundational element, improving the overall enjoyment of that meal.
 In the salad included above, a few slices of creamy raw avocado would have improved the dish substantially (while adding a little extra fiber and healthy fat).

 Cooking Tips and Some Final Thoughts